joshf/Indication/README.markdown

 SHTracker is a PHP download counter.
 You can use it to track the number of times a link has been clicked or the number of times a file has been downloaded.
 SHTracker can also be used to hide affiliate links.

 The script uses SQL databases.
-It comes with an admin panel where you can view how many times a link has been clicked.
-You can also easily add, edit or remove links using the panel.
+It comes with an admin panel where you can view how many times a download has been accessed.
+You can also easily add, edit or remove downloads using the panel.
 SHTracker can also display the current count for a download on any web page.

 #### Current Version: 4.0.1 "PanickyPanda"